Sterilization (medicine): United States

-Promoted sterilization
+Promoted Sterilization

 Compulsory

-Compulsory sterilization refers to governmental policies put in place as part of human population planning or as a form of eugenics (changing hereditary qualities of a race or breed by controlling mating) to prevent certain groups of people from reproducing.
-An example of forced sterilization that was ended within the last two decades is Japan's Race Eugenic Protection Law, which required citizens with mental disorders to be sterilized.
-This policy was active from 1940 until 1996, when it and all other eugenic policies in Japan were abolished.
-In many cases, sterilization policies were not explicitly compulsory in that they required consent.
-However, this meant that men and women were often coerced into agreeing to the procedure without being of a right state of mind or receiving all of the necessary information.
-Under the Japanese leprosy policies, citizens with leprosy were not forced into being sterilized; however, they had been placed involuntarily into segregated and quarantined communities.
-In America, some women were sterilized without their consent, later resulting in lawsuits against the doctors who performed those surgeries.
+Compulsory sterilization, including forcible and involuntary sterilization, refers to governmental policies put in place as part of human population planning or as a form of eugenics (changing hereditary qualities of a race or breed by controlling mating) to prevent certain groups of people from reproducing.
+In certain countries, some women were sterilized without their consent, later resulting in lawsuits against the doctors who performed those surgeries.
 There are also many examples of women being asked for their consent to the procedure during times of high stress and physical pain.
 Some examples include women who have just given birth and are still being affected by the drugs, women in the middle of labor, or people who do not understand English.
 Many of the women affected by this were poor, minority women.

-In May 2014, the World Health Organization, OHCHR, UN Women, UNAIDS, UNDP, UNFPA and UNICEF issued a joint statement on Eliminating forced, coercive and otherwise involuntary sterilization, An interagency statement.
-The report references the involuntary sterilization of a number of specific population groups.
+In May 2014, the World Health Organization, OHCHR, UN Women, UNAIDS, UNDP, UNFPA, and UNICEF issued a joint statement on Eliminating forced, coercive and otherwise involuntary sterilization, An interagency statement.
+The report references the involuntary sterilization of several specific population groups.
 They include: